lgw2/lgw2.github.io/_teaching/csci127-summer-2020/labs/lab8.md

 correctly using the appropriate magic method in the Queue class.

 ## Grading turnaround
-All labs graded with scores recorded in BrightSpace no later than lab time (2pm) the following day.
+All labs graded with scores recorded in BrightSpace no later than office hours the following day.